This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 - How To Rent A Room In Your Home

-- What You Can Rent For Extra Cash
+- Lifehacker’s Guide To Stuff You Can Rent For Extra Cash

 - How To Rent Your Pet